 Double room rates at Jordan House in high season (May through October) start at CAD$129 on weekdays, rising to CAD$179 on Friday and Saturday nights.
 Off-season rates begin at $99 — a great value for a stylish getaway to Ontario’s wine county.
 Make reservations at the hotel website or compare rates and book through Priceline or Hotels.com

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the book, Moon Toronto and Ontario.
 Room photo courtesy of Jordan House/Inn on the Twenty.
 Other photos © Carolyn B. Heller.
 Jordan House Hotel hosted my stay for review purposes.